 Pricing ramps are a flexible way to change prices over time.
 Use them for changes to a plan that happen with a fixed schedule.
 For prices that change based on a customer's preferences, e.g. upgrading or downgrading, it's better to use separate plans and move a customer from one to the other.

-Metronome supports invoice total minimums.
+Metronome supports invoice total minimums and line item minimums.
 If the customer's spending does not meet the required minimum, an invoice adjustment is added to make up the difference.

 Using the cloud database example, an invoice minimum could say that the customer must spend at least $1,000 per billing period overall.